jagoly/sqee/README.md

  * [JSON](https://github.com/nlohmann/json)

 ##### About SQEE RPG
 SQEE RPG is a not a library, but a complete game engine.
 It's formost aim is to allow the creation of a high quality 3D Action Role Playing Game.
-It is however being designed such that it should be usuable in other 3D games as well - most of the logic is contained withing chaiscript scripts.
+It is however being designed such that it should be usuable in other 3D games as well - most of the logic is contained within chaiscript scripts.

 ##### About SQEE Sokoban
 SQEE Sokoban is, along with SQEE RPG, an example application for LibSQEE.
 It is also a fun, nice looking game that can provide hours of puzzle fun :)

 ### Building SQEE

-To build SQEE, you will need SFML ([>= 2.4.2](http://www.sfml-dev.org/download.php)), ChaiScript [develop](https://github.com/ChaiScript/ChaiScript/tree/develop/)) and ReactPhysics3D* ([my fork](https://github.com/jagoly/reactphysics3d/)).
+To build SQEE, you will need SFML ([>= 2.4.2](http://www.sfml-dev.org/download.php)), ChaiScript ([develop](https://github.com/ChaiScript/ChaiScript/tree/develop/)), and ReactPhysics3D* ([my fork](https://github.com/jagoly/reactphysics3d/)).
 On linux, you may be able to grab one or more of them from your distro's repos, if available and up to date.
 Otherwise, you can build and/or install them manually from the links above.

 A C++ 17 capable compiler is required.
 This means GCC 7.x or clang 4.x.
 You also need a matching libstdc++ or libc++.
 If you are running Fedora 26+ or Arch, you should be good.
 For Ubuntu, you can use [this ppa](https://launchpad.net/~jonathonf/+archive/ubuntu/gcc-7.1).